REFER A PATIENT

 • Rehab Supported by Technology

-Technology is becoming increasingly incorporated into many types of stroke rehabilitation.
+Technology is incorporated into many types of stroke rehabilitation.
 For example, controlled amounts of electricity can be used to stimulate weakened muscles.
-The electricity causes those muscles to contract, helping with muscle memory.
+Electricity causes those muscles to contract, helping with muscle memory.
 Other therapies use robotic devices to help assist impaired limbs in performing repetitive motions.

-While it can take years to fully recover from the impact of a stroke, rehab can help speed up the recovery process, increasing the chances of regaining more of one's lost brain and body function and thus improving the quality of the rest of their life.
+While it can take years to fully recover from the impact of a stroke, rehab can help speed up the recovery process, increasing the chances of regaining more of one's functions and, thus, improving the quality of the rest of their life.

 Stroke Rehab eBook